Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

+The connections between free photonic fields corresponding to different $\beta(\omega)$ in Eq.~(169) of the main text are non-local, as detailed above.
+Given this fact, it is unsurprising that the inclusion of virtual photons within the definition of a source requires non-local operations in spacetime.
+Below we determine the average electromagnetic energy-momentum density in the vicinity of dipoles defined relative to different gauges.

-In order to understand the interplay between local-fields, virtual processes, and subsystem gauge-relativity, we now consider various energy-densities in the vicinity of a dipole \cite{power_quantum_1983,power_quantum_1983-1,power_quantum_1983-2,power_quantum_1992,power_quantum_1993,power_time_1999-1,power_time_1999,passante_cloud_1985,persico_time_1987,salam_molecular_2008,salam_molecular_2009,stokes_quantum_2016,stokes_vacuum_2018}.
-In finding energy-densities different methods are available and are suitable for different purposes.
-For a two-level dipole, energy-densities can be found without resorting to perturbative expansion of the electromagnetic fields by instead using the rotating-wave and Markov approximations.
+In order to understand the interplay between local-fields, virtual processes, and subsystem gauge relativity, we now consider various energy densities in the vicinity of a dipole \cite{power_quantum_1983,power_quantum_1983-1,power_quantum_1983-2,power_quantum_1992,power_quantum_1993,power_time_1999-1,power_time_1999,passante_cloud_1985,persico_time_1987,salam_molecular_2008,salam_molecular_2009,stokes_quantum_2016,stokes_vacuum_2018}.
+In finding energy densities different methods are available and are suitable for different purposes.
+For a two-level dipole, energy densities can be found without resorting to perturbative expansion of the electromagnetic fields by instead using the rotating-wave and Markov approximations.
 The RWA imposes number conservation and thereby restricts to processes for which the Markov approximation $\sigma^\pm(s)\approx \sigma^\pm(t) e^{\pm i\omega_m (s-t)},~0\leq s\leq t$, can subsequently be applied when calculating canonical photonic fields.
 Combined with the extension of frequency integrals over the whole real line the overall result of these approximations is to enforce strict bare-energy conservation.
 This description captures the exponential decay of excited states, but causes virtual contributions to vanish identically.